 - The FMTA had the technology to create a petition ready.
 We built their website last year using NationBuilder, which comes with a robust petition functionality built-in.
 They were able to roll out the signature petition in very short order.

 - The FMTA has direct access to a base who would be very interested in signing this petition.
 They were focused on the immediate needs of their own base support group.

 - The Theory of Change was excellent.
 Renters are suffering, and many have publicly announced that they would be going on a rent strike.
 It was very clear which decision-makers had the power to make the changes needed and why they would listen to this call for action.

 Petitions have the advantage of being easier to coordinate once deployed.
 After the initial setup and getting that first bit of traction, maintenance is pretty easy.
 The FMTA saw that the petition was moving well and decided to follow up with the signatories to ask them to share with their friends.
 Another five-hundred supporters shared the petition resulting in several thousand more signatures.

 While the government did not take the action demanded by the petition, this groundswell is great for showing politicians that the FMTA has found the message that residents in Toronto care about.
 It will help the FMTA in their future discussions with decision-makers.
 It will also help the FMTA because they will be able to grow the size and power of the organization from this list.
 And there is always next month!

-Sometimes though, organizations want to be disruptive of business as usual at the decision-makers.
-They can often want to flood offices with so many contacts that the decision-makers have to pay attention to.
+Sometimes though, organizations want to be disruptive of business as usual for the decision-makers.
+They can often want to flood offices with so many contacts that the decision-makers are forced to pay attention.
 This was successfully done by the Migrants Rights Network.